Grey Water – GreyToGreen

 Water tanks are an asset and certainly useful when it rains but, if it doesn’t…….

-Not only does use of greywater in landscaping conserve precious water, but greywater may actually be better for plants.
-Used correctly, greywater can result in more vigorous vegetation..
+Not only does the use of grey water in landscaping conserve precious water, but grey water may actually be better for plants.

-Unlike a lot of ecological stopgap measures, greywater reuse is a part of the fundamental solution to a major ecological problem.
+Unlike a lot of ecological stopgap measures, reuse is a part of the fundamental solution to a major ecological problem.

-The risk of contracting a disease by using greywater in the garden is equal to the risk of contracting a disease by soaking in a bath, or getting hands wet by contact with water in a washing machine.
+The risk of contracting a disease by using grey water in the garden is equal to the risk of contracting a disease by soaking in a bath, or getting hands wet by contact with water in a washing machine.
 This isn’t meant to infer care should not be taken.

 The GreytoGreen user manual illustrates precautions to be observed when using greywater.

-GreytoGreen Installed For Convenience
+Installed For Convenience

 The GreytoGreen system is only installed by professionals.